c0x0o/bipbuffer/README.md

 long int bb_read(struct bipbuffer *buffP, void *dst, long int size);

-// the same as 'bb_read', but it won't remove the data from the buffer long int bb_look(struct bipbuffer *buffP, void *dst, long int size);
+// the same as 'bb_read', but it won't remove the data from the buffer
+// if you only want to know whether there is enough data in buffer, pass a NULL to 'dst' long int bb_look(struct bipbuffer *buffP, void *dst, long int size);
 ```